calmm-js/partial.lenses/README.md

 "isomorphisms" that, when written through, actually change the data structure.
 For that reason the name "adapter", rather than "isomorphism", is sometimes used for the concept.

+In this library there is no type distinction between partial lenses and partial isomorphisms.
+Among other things this means that some lens combinators, such as [`L.pick`](#L-pick), can also be used to create isomorphisms.
+On the other hand, some forms of optic composition, particularly [adapting](#adapting) and [querying](#querying), do not work properly on (inverted) isomorphisms.

 #### Operations on isomorphisms